 – As mentioned before, you must have a car to see most of the attractions.
 Myrtle Beach is also expensive when it comes to food, hotels (during peak season) and attraction tickets, so be sure to budget wisely when planning your trip.

 – Make your trip to Myrtle Beach even more exciting!
 Check out Tripadvisor for all the activities and organized tours in Myrtle Beach or around the area.
 Make sure to purchase your tickets to all the attractions right away to skip the queues.

 Pin for later!

-If you have any other prepositions for this One Day in Myrtle Beach Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Myrtle Beach Itinerary feel free to share it in the comments below!